 At the request of many of you sweet readers, I put together a printable to share.
 It’s available to members of Fun-A-Day’s email community.
-Click on the button below to join, and you’ll receive even more early childhood resources in your email (and you’ll get the sign-in book printables as a gift).
+Enter your email in the form below to have the printable sent to your inbox.
+If you’re not a member yet, that’s okay!
+You can enter your information in the form to join us, and you’ll get the printable as a welcome gift.

 It comes with a front cover, as well as multiple sign-in sheet pages.
 The cover and the name writing pages are editable so you can include your own class name, as well as the individual students’ names.